Mary Portas: Career

 In December 2009, Portas opened her first permanent 'Living & Giving Shop' in support of charity Save the Children.
-As of 2025 there were 21 shops open, mostly across London.
+As of 2025 there were over 21 shops open, mostly across London.
 She was also named as the charity's Global Retail Ambassador.
-To date, the charity shops have raised in excess of £23m for Save The Children.
+By 2019, the charity shops have raised in excess of £23m for Save The Children.
 Portas has been credited with revolutionising the charity shop store format, making "Mary's Living & Giving" a destination for second hand and pre-loved clothing and separating it from the rest of the category - "Charity shops with a difference".

 In August 2011, Portas opened her own shop, called "Mary & House of Fraser" within UK department store House of Fraser's Oxford Street flagship.
 The store stocks her first fashion collection, called 'Mary Portas', as well as other product collaborations including a footwear collection with Clark's.
 The range was discontinued in 2015.